Board & Staff

 Sharim Shoman is the executive assistant and office manager, responsible for developing and improving internal systems to ensure the foundation has the tools and practices to best execute its mission.

-Most recently, Sharim was an employment consultant at Educational Data Systems where she utilized her organizational and coaching skills to assist individuals from under-served communities in developing tailored action steps towards self-betterment, both professionally and personally.
-Outside of her work at RIZE, Sharim volunteers her time mentoring girls and women, and lending her administrative expertise to teach aspiring entrepreneurs small business tools.
-Sharim received a B.A. in Interdisciplinary Studies, with a focus on Counseling and Business Management, from Southern New Hampshire University.
+Most recently, Sharim was an employment consultant at Educational Data Systems where she utilized her organizational and coaching skills to assist individuals in developing tailored action steps towards self-betterment, both professionally and personally.
+Outside of her work at RIZE, Sharim lends her administrative expertise to teach aspiring entrepreneurs small business tools.
+Sharim received a B.A. in Interdisciplinary Studies from Southern New Hampshire University.